-- (1) Amounts for each NEO represent the potential amounts payable to the NEO under the annual cash incentive award plan for 2021 assuming threshold, target and maximum levels of performance.
-For 2021, these amounts were based on blended base salary and annual target bonus rates, which took into account the annual base salary and target bonus percentages for each NEO in effect during 2021 before and after the compensation adjustment in July 2021.
-Amounts paid to each NEO under our annual cash incentive awards for 2021 have been included under the column entitled "Non-Equity Incentive Plan Compensation" in the Summary Compensation Table. - (2) Amounts represent the performance-based RSU awards, which are scheduled to vest between 0% and 200% of the number of shares shown in the "Target" sub-column based on attainment of specified ROIC and TSR performance goals during the three-year performance period.
+- (1) Amounts for each NEO represent the potential amounts payable to the NEO under the annual cash incentive award plan for 2022 assuming threshold, target and maximum levels of performance.
+For 2022, these amounts were based on blended base salary and annual target bonus rates, as applicable, which took into account the annual base salary and target bonus percentages for each NEO in effect during 2022 before and after compensation adjustments that occurred for certain NEOs.
+Amounts paid to each NEO under our annual cash incentive awards for 2022 have been included under the column entitled "Non-Equity Incentive Plan Compensation" in the Summary Compensation Table. - (2) Amounts represent the performance-based RSU awards, which are scheduled to vest between 0% and 200% of the number of shares shown in the "Target" sub-column based on attainment of specified relative TSR performance goals during the three-year performance period.
 If the threshold performance level is not attained, the awards will be forfeited.
-The amounts in the "Threshold" sub-column reflect 50% of the shares shown in the "Target" sub-column that will vest on attainment of the threshold performance level for the performance metrics.
+The amounts in the "Threshold" sub-column reflect 50% of the shares shown in the "Target" sub-column that will vest on attainment of the threshold performance level for the performance metric.
 The amounts in the "Maximum" sub-column reflect 200% of the shares shown in the "Target" sub-column that will vest on attainment of the maximum performance level.
-See the information under the heading "Elements of Our Compensation Program" in the sub-section entitled "Compensation Discussion and Analysis" for more information about these performance-based RSU awards. - (3) Amounts for the time-based RSU awards represent their aggregate grant date fair values, calculated in accordance with FASB ASC Topic 718, excluding the effect of estimated forfeitures.

-Amounts for the performance-based RSU awards were calculated based on the probable outcome of the performance goal as of the grant date, consistent with the estimate of aggregate compensation cost to be recognized over the service period determined as of the grant date under FASB ASC Topic 718, excluding the effect of estimated forfeitures.
-For the values of these awards, assuming attainment of the maximum level of performance, see footnote 2 to the "2021 Summary Compensation Table" above.
-The actual value, if any, that each NEO will realize for these performance-based RSU awards is a function of the value of the shares if and when the awards vest.

-- For additional information on how we account for equity-based compensation, see Note 19 to our consolidated financial statements for the year ended December 31, 2021 and under the heading "Stock-Based Compensation" in the section entitled "Critical Accounting Policies" included in our Annual Report on Form 10-K for the year ended December 31, 2021. - (4) Amounts represent the number of shares underlying the time-based RSU awards, which are scheduled to vest as to 33.34% on February 25, 2022, 33.33% on February 25, 2023 and 33.33% on February 25, 2024. - (5) Amounts represent the number of shares underlying the performance-based RSU awards, which are scheduled to vest on December 31, 2023 and will be settled on or before March 15, 2024 based on the level of attainment of the performance goals during the three-year performance period ending on December 31, 2023. - (6) Amounts represent the number of shares underlying the performance recognition RSU awards, which are scheduled to vest as to 50.0% on October 13, 2022 and 50.0% on October 13, 2023. - (7) Amounts represent the number of shares underlying the retention RSU awards, which are scheduled to vest as to 33.34% on October 13, 2023, 33.33% on October 13, 2024 and 33.33% on October 13, 2025.
+See the information under the heading "Elements of Our Compensation Program" in the sub-section entitled "Compensation Discussion and Analysis" for more information about these performance-based RSU awards. - (3) Amounts for the time-based RSU awards represent their aggregate grant date fair values, calculated in accordance with FASB ASC Topic 718, excluding the effect of estimated forfeitures. - Amounts for the performance-based RSU awards were calculated based on the probable outcome of the performance goal as of the grant date, consistent with the estimate of aggregate compensation cost to be recognized over the service period determined as of the grant date under FASB ASC Topic 718, excluding the effect of estimated forfeitures.
+For the values of these awards, assuming attainment of the maximum level of performance, see footnote 2 to the "2022 Summary Compensation Table" above.
+The actual value, if any, that each NEO will realize for these performance-based RSU awards is a function of the value of the shares if and when the awards vest. - For additional information on how we account for equity-based compensation, see Note 19 to our consolidated financial statements for the year ended December 31, 2022 and under the heading "Stock-Based Compensation" in the section entitled "Critical Accounting Policies" included in our Annual Report on Form 10-K for the year ended December 31, 2022. - (4) Amounts represent the number of shares underlying the time-based RSU awards, which are scheduled to vest as to 33.34% on February 10, 2023, 33.33% on February 10, 2024 and 33.33% on February 10, 2025. - (5) Amounts represent the number of shares underlying the performance-based RSU awards based on the level of attainment of the performance goals during the three-year performance period ending on December 31, 2024.

-Outstanding Equity Awards at December 31, 2021
+Outstanding Equity Awards at December 31, 2022

-The following table shows information relating to the equity awards previously granted to our NEOs that were outstanding as of December 31, 2021.
-Our NEOs did not hold any stock options as of December 31, 2021.
+The following table shows information relating to the equity awards previously granted to our NEOs that were outstanding as of December 31, 2022.
+Stock options are not part of the Company's LTIP: accordingly, our NEOs did not hold any stock options as of December 31, 2022.